postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.Framework.Diagnostics.md

 ## Suppressing diagnostics

 To suppress a diagnostic, first define it as a static field of type <xref:Metalama.Framework.Diagnostics.SuppressionDefinition> in your aspect class.
-You can then suppress a diagnostic from any declaration from an aspect using the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suppress*> method.
+You can then suppress a diagnostic from any declaration from an aspect using the <xref:Metalama.Framework.Diagnostics.ScopedDiagnosticSink.Suppress*> method.

 For more information, refer to <xref:diagnostics>.